 The National Park Service operates mule-drawn canal boat rides at two locations along the Chesapeake & Ohio Canal near Washington, DC.
-Park rangers dressed in historical clothing transport passengers back in time to the 1870's aboard a one-hour trip on a reproduction of a 19th century canal boat.
-This is a unique way to learn about the Cheasapeake & Ohio Canal National Historic Park and a fun thing to do with out-of-town guests.
+Park rangers dressed in historical clothing transport passengers back in time to the 1870's aboard a one-hour trip on a reproduction of a 19th-century canal boat.
+This is a unique way to learn about the Chesaapeake & Ohio Canal National Historic Park and a fun thing to do with out-of-town guests.

 Canal Boat Ride Locations, Departure Days and Times

 - Great Falls - 11710 MacArthur Blvd., Potomac, MD.
 Located along the C & O Canal, just north of Washington DC, the Great Falls Tavern serves as the visitor center offering historical exhibits and interpretive programs.
 Boat rides are offered from early April through the end of October.
 In April, the "Charles F. Mercer" runs on Saturdays and Sundays only.
 The tour operates Fridays through Sundays from Memorial Day through Labor Day and then again on weekends only in the fall.
 Trips depart at 11 a.m., 1:30 p.m. and 3 p.m.
 Reservations are taken for groups of 10 or more.
 Read more about Great Falls Park.